Anti-authoritarianism

 Anti-authoritarianism is opposition to authoritarianism.
 Anti-authoritarians usually believe in full equality before the law and strong civil liberties.

-Sometimes the term is used interchangeably with anarchism, an ideology which entails opposing authority or hierarchical organization in the conduct of human relations, including the state system.
+The term is sometimes used interchangeably with anarchism, an ideology which entails opposing authority or hierarchical organization in the conduct of human relations, including the state system.

 Philosophy

 Analytic philosophy

 Analytic philosophy positions the reader in a position where they can reject any philosophical argument made by the author, in contrast with other forms of philosophy that require the deference of the reader to the author.
 When the analytic reader feels they have a good reason to disagree with an author, they are entitled to regard the author as mistaken, rather than assuming themselves to be mistaken.
 Analytic philosophy applies this form of anti-authoritarianism to every reader and every author, regardless of their own philosophies or levels of education.
 Rather than allowing the reader to disagree without reason, analytic philosophy also applies the principle of charity, in which the reader reconstructs a philosophical argument to be in its strongest form before engaging in criticism of it.
 This principle requires that the author is not treated as an authority, as if they were treated as such, their words would not require a charitable interpretation.